orbis-dei/orbis-dei.github.io/content/places/hp-maria-goretti-birthplace-corinaldo-it.md

 - italy
 ---

-Birthplace of St. Maria Goretti
+Here St. Maria Goretti was born on October 16, 1890.